 Impurity Profiling Knowledge Accelerator

 The recent nitrosamine impurity crisis has firmly put the spotlight on genotoxic impurities (GTI’s).
 The regulatory agencies, including the US FDA and the European Medicines Agency (EMA), have issued guidelines on the allowable limits of genotoxic impurities in pharmaceutical products.
 These limits are to ensure product safety, not just for the ones frequently highlighted because of nitrosamines, but for all potentially contaminated drugs and processes in a company’s portfolio of active pharmaceutical ingredients (APIs)

 In this knowledge accelerator you will see methods targeting both current and future detection limits.
 The limit will be lowered to 0.03 ppm in early 2021.
 You will also see methods for screening and identifying impurities before and after manufacturing.

 You will receive:

-- Rapid Analysis of Genotoxic Nitrosamines by HPLC-MS/MS
+- A Method for Rapid Analysis of Genotoxic Nitrosamines by HPLC-MS/MS

 For research use only.
 Not for use in diagnostic procedures.